As a dad, the bond you have with your baby is incredible!

 Maybe dad can take some of the night feedings?
 Just a thought!

-From the early stages of a child’s life, it is very important to start playtime!
+From the early stages of a child’s life, it is vital to start playtime!
 For a start, it is fun for both parents and children.
 Secondly, studies have shown that regular playtime with dad improves cognitive development.

 Obviously, I am not talking about building lego or playing contact sports here; playtime with the baby is much more gentle!